 I am Hannaleena Hauru, a filmmaker.
 I am a screenwriter and a director for both TV and film.
 My background is in theater.
 While studying theater production in Tampere, I started taking courses in screenwriting.
 Through that, I realized that writing is my creative tool.
 Thus, I applied to the School of Arts, Design and Architecture.
 I graduated in 2011.

-You have also taught students at Aalto University's ELO Film School recently.
+You have also taught students at Aalto University's ELO Film School.
 What is it like to teach young students in your own field?

-I taught studio work to first-year students earlier this year.
+I taught studio work to first-year students.
 I was blown away by the amount of students' self-reflection: they reflected on their learning with ease and gave each other immediate feedback.
 I still have a lot to learn about these things myself.
 I don't want to be the teacher who pours their past traumas on students.

-Tell me about your latest feature film, Fucking with Nobody.
+Tell us about your latest feature film, Fucking with Nobody.

 It all began at the Venice Biennale College Cinema, a training programme lasting a year.
 The programme is meant for teams composed of a director and a producer.
 Hence, Emilia Haukka was involved from the start.

 The Biennale tutors were terrific.
 There were some well-known figures of the European art film scene involved.
 We received continuous and extensive feedback from our tutors from the script stage to the production and editing stages.
 After teaching us, our tutors came together at the end of each day to think about the next steps for each tutor group.

 This is the way of working that I would like to see more in teaching environments and the film industry.
 If professors don't talk to each other about the coursework, or if you get different feedback from three different financiers because they haven't discussed it together.